GitJacobPhelan/GitJacobPhelan/README.md

 ## Hi there 👋

+I am currently a student at Leeds Beckett University studying Software Engineering.
+But this is not my first time programming; I took IT and computer science GCSE's in high school and went on to complete a BTEC in Digital Production, Design, and Development.

+You can reach me by email: JacobPhelan06@outlook.com

+He/Him

 <!--
 **GitJacobPhelan/GitJacobPhelan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.